Faribault, Minnesota: Economy

 Faribault has a gamut of retail and service shops.
 Employers also include an assortment of light manufacturing concerns.

 The main street, Central Avenue, is seeing a renaissance of redevelopment, with most of the commercial block listed on the National Register of Historic Places.
 Many buildings are being restored to their original appearance.
 Among them is the Paradise Center for the Arts, a multipurpose art center that is the result of a merger between the Faribault Art Center and the Faribault Area Community Theatre.
 Two longtime Faribault retailing/shopping institutions have closed.
 Jim & Joe's Clothiers closed after 125+ years of service due to a number of related factors.
 Minnick's Food Market, Faribault's last mom-and-pop grocery store, closed in 2006 after 60+ years of operation.

 Herbert Sellner, a woodworker and maker of water slides, invented the Tilt-A-Whirl in 1926 at his Faribault home.
 Over the next year, the first 14 Tilt-A-Whirls were built in his basement and yard.
 In 1927, Sellner Manufacturing opened its factory in Faribault, and the ride debuted that year at the Minnesota State Fair.

 Founded in 1865, the Faribault Woolen Mills stayed in operation until 2009.
 Reopened in 2011, it is one of the United States' few remaining vertical woolen mills, taking raw wool and producing finished goods.

 SAGE Electrochromics, a specialized window glass developer and wholly owned subsidiary of Saint-Gobain, is based in Faribault.

+The Minnesota Correctional Facility - Faribault is a state prison on the campus of the former Faribault State Hospital (aka "The State Schools").